corndeladmin/DevOps-Course-Python-Intro/08_flask_html_basics.md

 - If the resource exists, the server responds with a GET Response, which can have many forms.
 For now, let's say it's an HTML page.
 - The browser receives the response and displays it.
 If it's an HTML page, it will render the HTML.

 The current HTML document is only accessible from your filesystem.
-Ideally, however, the page to be accessible from the internet, or at least from your machine at a specific URL.
+Ideally, however, the page should be accessible from the internet, or at least from your machine at a specific URL.

 The next goal is to use an existing web server, make it run locally, and customize it in Python to serve your page when accessing its URL in the browser.